Greg Knapp: Oakland Raiders (second stint)

 Before the start of the 2012 NFL season, he was named by new head coach Dennis Allen, whom he met as a fellow coach in Atlanta, as offensive coordinator of the Raiders a second time around.
 To strengthen the offensive line, the Raiders' general manager, Reggie McKenzie, picked the Texans' right guard, Mike Brisiel, as a free agent.
 After a season marked by a switch to a zone-blocking scheme at Knapp's urging, and the resulting ineffectiveness of the Raiders' key offensive threat, running back Darren McFadden, Knapp was relieved of his duties as the Raiders offensive coordinator on December 31, 2012.

 Denver Broncos

 Knapp was hired as the quarterbacks coach for the Denver Broncos on January 18, 2013.
+In Knapp's first season as the Broncos' quarterback coach, Denver's offense set the record for both the most points scored in a season and most passing yards in a season, at 606 and 5,572, respectively, both the all-time NFL records, becoming the first team ever to eclipse 600 points in a season.
+Quarterback Peyton Manning also won his fifth MVP award, throwing 55 touchdown passes and 5,477 passing yards, both NFL single-season records.
+His 450 completions were at the time tied for second most all time.
+Manning passed for at least 400 yards in a record-tying three games, matching Dan Marino's 1984 season.
+They had more 50-point games in a season than any other team in NFL history, with three.
+Four Broncos receivers recorded at least ten touchdowns—an NFL record—and Manning set a season record with nine games with four or more touchdown passes.

 On February 7, 2016, Knapp was part of the Broncos coaching staff that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 After Vance Joseph was hired as head coach for the Broncos, he and Knapp parted ways.